 Startup Tax Prep: How to Find the Right Tax Provider

-When you’re growing a VC-backed startup, getting the right startup tax help can be crucial—an otherwise great tax professional might not understand the intricacies involved.
+When you’re growing a VC-backed startup, getting the right startup tax help can be crucial.
+Because startup tax can be extremely nuanced, an otherwise great tax professional might not understand the intricacies involved.

 What to Look for in a Startup Tax Service

 Tax professionals can include certified public accountants (CPAs), enrolled agents (EAs), and tax attorneys.
 But a credential doesn’t guarantee a good fit for every business.
 You also want to understand their experience and specialties.

 Experience with Similar Companies

 Your tax preparer should have experience working with startups that are similar to yours in size, funding stage, business entity type, and business model.
 Your business’ entity type—partnership, limited liability company (LLC), corporation, etc.—directly impacts the tax filing requirements, so you want to be sure that you’re working with an expert for your specific situation.
 The tax return for a pre-revenue seed stage SaaS company is going to look very different from a direct-to-consumer e-commerce startup that has warehouses across the country.